 So, there you have it!
 My Budapest food-lovers bucket list!
 I hope you enjoy feeding your stomach as well as your soul in this fantastic city as much as I did.
 With that I will leave you with this…..
 Egészségére!
 Or cheers to the English speakers amongst us (just say “I can shake that tree” really fast and you won’t be far off the correct pronunciation).

 I’m Jess, a baby vet at Liverpool University and lover of all creatures, no matter how weird or wonderful!
 I have a passion for adventure and plan to use my degree and skill set (which I am still working on honing!) to travel the world and do and see as much as possible!
-This is where I hope I can be of use to fellow travellers, not only to advise where to go and share a few tips between travellers, but also to help push for eco-tourism and to promote conservation awareness to all fellow animal-loving travellers like myself.
-I am also a cheap-skate, and organisation freak, so hope I could put these qualities to good use and give advice to fellow like-minded people (or at the very least can laugh at my misadventures)!
+This is where I hope I can be of use to fellow travelers, not only to advise where to go and share a few tips between travellers but also to help push for eco-tourism and to promote conservation awareness to all fellow animal-loving travelers like myself.
+I am also a cheap-skate, and organization freak, so hope I could put these qualities to good use and give advice to fellow like-minded people (or at the very least can laugh at my misadventures)!
 Visit my blog http://travelsofababy-vet.com/ to find out more (you can also hit me up on my various social media pages), I’d love for you to share your experiences and give feedback on my posts, I love a good chat!